funcwj/setk/README.md

-## SETK: Speech Enhancement Tools based on Kaldi
+## SETK: Speech Enhancement Tools integrated with Kaldi

-This is some speech enhancement tools implemented based on kaldi.
+This is some speech enhancement tools implemented integrated with kaldi.
 I use them for quick experiment.

 Updating...